-- 1. In the navigation bar, select Policy. - 2.
-In the lower left area of the window, click the Rule Objects tab. - 3.
-Expand the Application Defenses node. - 4.
-Double-click the Generic node.
-The window is displayed. - 5.
-Specify a name for the new profile, such as Inbound URL Generic App Defense. - 6.
-Click Connection Settings.
-The Proxy Connection Settings window is displayed. - 7.
-Enable the non-transparent connection type for HTTP. - 1.
-Select Override default connection types. - 2.
-In the Connection Type field for HTTP, select Non-Transparent. - 3.
-Click OK.

-8. Click OK in the Generic Application Defense window to save your changes.
+- 1) In the navigation bar, select Policy. - 2) In the lower left area of the window, click the Rule Objects tab. - Expand the Application Defenses node. - Double-click the Generic node.
+The window is displayed. - 5) Specify a name for the new profile, such as Inbound URL Generic App Defense. - 6) Click Connection Settings.
+The Proxy Connection Settings window is displayed. - 7) Enable the non-transparent connection type for HTTP. - a) Select Override default connection types. - b) In the Connection Type field for HTTP, select Non-Transparent. - c) Click OK. - Click OK in the Generic Application Defense window to save your changes.